Code Comprehension with GitHub Copilot: Performance Gains, Comprehension Trade-offs, and Behavioral Predictors in Brownfield Programming: Conclusion

 Our findings highlight at least three important directions for future research:

-\begin{itemize} \item \textbf{Investigating Expert Developers}: The \textit{comprehension-performance gap} should be explored among expert developers engaged in "brownfield" programming tasks (i.e., tasks involving existing, complex code).
-Such a study could analyze how their programming activities and comprehension levels differ when using a GenAI assistant.
+\begin{itemize} \item \textbf{Investigating Expert Developers}: The \textit{comprehension-performance decoupling} should be explored among expert developers engaged in brownfield programming tasks.
+Such studies could analyze how their programming activities and comprehension levels differ when using GenAI assistants.

 \item \textbf{Scaling the code base}: This study should be replicated with larger and more complex code bases to test whether our findings scale to larger environments.